-Please refer to this helpful information about COVID-19 symptoms, what to do if your child is exposed to COVID-19 and the difference between COVID-19 and the flu.
+Please refer to this helpful information about COVID-19 symptoms and what to do if your child is exposed to COVID-19.

 If your child has tested positive for COVID-19, you probably have many questions.
-With so much information available and scientists and doctors continuing to study the virus (and its variants), it can be hard to know what to do.
 The following guidance from Children’s Hospital of Philadelphia (CHOP) and the Centers for Disease Control and Prevention (CDC) can help you navigate your child’s illness and avoid spreading the virus to others.

 Don’t panic!

-Though it’s normal to worry anytime your child is sick, there’s no need to panic if they’ve tested positive for COVID-19.
-COVID-19 is a mild infection in most otherwise healthy children, similar to a cold or mild flu, and the majority can recover at home.
+It’s normal to worry anytime your child is sick.
+But you can be reassured in the fact that COVID-19 is a mild infection in most otherwise healthy children, similar to a cold or mild flu, and the majority can recover at home.
 As you would with any respiratory virus, keep your child comfortable with plenty of fluids and over-the-counter pain medication, and monitor their symptoms.

 If your child isn’t eating, drinking, breathing or acting normally, or has a high-risk condition or immunosuppression, please contact your child’s care team.
 In the unlikely event that your child shows any emergency warning signs, such as trouble breathing, seek medical care immediately.

-If, after five full days of isolation, your child’s symptoms are improving and they’ve been fever-free for 24 hours, they may end isolation and return to school and other public places.
-However, they must wear a well-fitted mask at all times for an additional five days (10 days total).
+Once your child’s symptoms are improving and they’ve been fever-free for 24 hours, they may return to school and other public places.
+However, it is encouraged to take additional precautions for five more days to prevent further spread of the virus, such as wearing a well-fitting mask and washing hands frequently.
 They should continue to be cautious around those at risk of severe complications from COVID-19, such as immunocompromised relatives, individuals with complex medical conditions, and the elderly.

 Additional testing to return to school isn’t necessary.